fenderdigital/platform-exercise/README.md

 ## Description

 Design and implement a RESTful web service to facilitate a user authentication system.
 The authentication mechanism should be *token based*.
 Requests and responses should be in **JSON**.
+Given these requirements, JWT makes sense.
+The implementation here could be improved by incorporating middleware token handling.

 ## Requirements